Tiledesk/chat21-firebase-native-migration-tool/README.md

 # TILEDESK FIREBASE-to-MONGO migration module

-Tiledesk FIREBASE-to-MONGO migration module allow you to migrate tilesk firebase database to a mongo remote database.
+Tiledesk FIREBASE-to-MONGO migration module allow you to migrate tiledesk firebase database to a mongo remote database.
 With this module, you can migrate the following tiledesk firebase database nodes:
 - groups
 - users/archived_conversations